jakebailey/jakebailey.github.io/content/public-speaking.md

 showWordCount: false
 ---

-Here's all of my public speaking stuff (at least what's out there on the internet).
+Here's all of my public speaking stuff, or at least what's out there on the internet.

-## Why and How We Ported TypeScript to Go -- SquiggleConf 2025, September 18, 2025
+## Why and How We Ported TypeScript to Go

+### SquiggleConf 2025, September 18, 2025

 {{< collapse summary="Abstract" >}}